kwxm/ptx/tx-problem/README.md

 # tx-problem
 This has a couple of examples illustrating a problem I ran into.
-Some datatyeps and functions are defined in Lib.hs, but trying to convert them into PLC in Main.hs causes a plugin error when you try to run `Main.hs`:
+Some datatypes and functions are defined in `Lib.hs`, but trying to convert them into PLC in `Main.hs` causes a plugin error when you try to run the program:

 ```
 tx-problem-exe: Error: Unsupported feature: Kind: * -> TYPE ('GHC.Types.TupleRep '[ 'GHC.Types.LiftedRep])